 Join us at the SHARE Warehouse to assist with the food bagging and distribution!
 While maintaining safety precautions and social distancing, volunteers will help prepare and distribute thousands of free food packages for our neighbors!
 Please note, your temperature will be checked when you arrive at the SHARE Warehouse (3222 Hubbard Road Landover, MD 20785).

 Volunteers make a lasting impact when they commit to serving consistently in the same role, as a mentor, tutor, pro bono professional or more.
-We recruit for these roles once a quarter – applications open in November!
+Learn about opportunities to serve in ongoing volunteer roles:

 We are striving to serve our community and keep our staff and clients safe, by following guidelines from the CDC and local public health officials.
 Right now, we need your help by making sewn face coverings to protect our employees at community food distributions programs and homeless shelters.